 - What exactly do you teach the domestics at your one day training?

-We hold a refreshment course in housekeeping / gardening, and work ethics.
+We hold a refreshment course in housekeeping/gardening, and work ethics.
 The ladies each have to clean a room and we demonstrate how to iron properly.
-The gardeners have to mow the lawn and use all basic garden tools.
+The gardeners have to mow the lawn and use basic garden tools.
+We also do give a demonstration for the men of how to care for a swimming pool.
 All domestics get copies of the course notes to take home and are encouraged to ask questions.

 - Our domestic takes her yearly leave/maternity leave, but we need someone to work in her place for as long as she is gone; can you help us?

 Yes we can.
 The fee for this is R600 and after your regular domestic is back, our stand-in goes back onto our database; or, for 3 or more days work per week you pay an additional R600 and employ our domestic permanently.

 - Can the women cook or prepare meals?

 Most of them are shy when asked about their cooking abilities, but are keen to only cook for your children.
 Many of them are willing to be taught how to cook for the entire family.
 Some of them have done cooking courses and are passionate about cooking.
 That will be specifically stated in their profiles.
 We will also mention if a lady dislikes cooking.